ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Subnets

-Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of interoperable Dapps in its ecosystem.
+Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to create a massive amount of interoperable Dapps in its ecosystem.

 To learn more about Subnets, click [here](../../subnets/README.md).